 The History Honors Scholar Program is a departmental honors program.
 It is separate from the University Honors program.
 History majors interested in the History Honors Scholar program are not required to be part of the University Honors program, but they can be and the two programs are complimentary.
 Every year, the History Honors Scholars program includes some students who are in the University Honors program and some who are not.

-Admission to the program requires the recommendation of a faculty member in History and is at the discretion of the History Department.
+Admission to the program requires the recommendation of a History faculty member and is at the discretion of the History Department.

 Graduating students in the Honors Program participate in an Honors Symposium in the late spring of their graduating year.
-At the symposium students will present a ten-minute long synopsis of their Honors Thesis to the community of History Majors and faculty.
-The presentations describe their thesis journey: how they formulated their thesis problem, what kinds of sources they used to investigate their problem, and their reflections on their arguments and findings.
+At the symposium, students will present a 10-minute-long synopsis of their honors thesis to the community of History majors and faculty.
+The presentations describe their thesis journey: how they formulated their thesis problem, what kinds of sources they used to investigate their problem and their reflections on their arguments and findings.

 Funding and Support

 Honors students can apply for financial support to cover research-related activities (such as visits to archives, travel to present scholarly papers etc.) up to $2,000 through the Undergraduate Research Incentive Fund.
 There are also funds available in the Diamond Research Scholars program.</a> Honors students are also encouraged to submit their completed theses to the Library Prize for Undergraduate Research.